libremfg/rhize-docs/content/how-to/define-models/master-definition-reference.md

 To make a production object visible to the Rhize data hub, you must define it as a data model.

 These sections document all the objects that you can add through the UI, and the fields and properties that you can associate with them.
-All these models are based on the ISA-95 standard, and most are explictely defined in Part two, which describes the Role-based equipment hierarchy.
+All these models are based on the ISA-95 standard, mostly from [Part 2](https://www.isa.org/products/ansi-isa-95-00-02-2018-enterprise-control-system-i), which describes the role-based equipment hierarchy.

 Often, one object references another: for example, a piece of equipment may belong to an equipment class, have a unit of measure as a property, and be associated with process segment.
 These associations form nodes and edges in your knowledge graph, so the more information relationships that you accurately create, the better.